 The St Albans barrel sauna is big and has great extra features.
-Features include a tiled roof with protective guttering, the soothing LED under lit benches, premium Huum heater, outdoor porch seating and adjustable vents.
-Compared to other similar products, the St Albans is very generous in size, allowing up to 8 people to enjoy the experience!
+Features include a tiled roof with protective guttering, the soothing LED under lit benches, premium 6kw or 9kw Huum heaters, outdoor porch seating and adjustable vents.
+Compared to other similar products, the St Albans is very generous in size, allowing 6-8 people to enjoy the experience!
 Our Barrel Saunas are also made out of 45mm thick timber, have a solid, level floor, wider seats and extra trim, something our competitors leave out.
 Our saunas and tubs are made in Scandinavia by people who know and use the products themselves.

 Are sauna expensive to run?

-We’ve been using our demonstration sauna for several months, almost on a daily basis and have noticed monthly charges increasing by $30-$40.
+We’ve been using our demonstration sauna for over a year, almost every other day and have noticed monthly charges increasing by $30-$40.

 What sort of maintenance is involved?

-It’s advisable to allow the sauna to air out after use, occasionally wipe the seats and floor down with a soapy mop or cloth.
-Timo the manufacturer, likes to apply oil to the outside of his sauna every year to maintain the fresh look, but he states that this isn’t necessary and the sauna can go for a few years without any external oil, allowing the wood to silver.
-Unlike a spa pool, there are no nasty chemicals or slippery steps to conquer.
+It’s advisable to allow the sauna to air out after use, opening the vents, occasionally wipe the seats and floor down with a soapy mop or cloth.
+It is advisable to wipe down the timber every few months and apply a fresh coat of oil on a yearly basis.
+Unlike a spa pool, there are no nasty chemicals or filters to change.

 I’m interested, but prefer a spa pool.
 What’s the main difference?